OctaHive/octa/README.md

         --file Dockerfile .
 ```

-After having a octa tasks file, you can run a tasks by calling `octa` and provide the names of the task to run.
+After creating a Octafile, you can run a tasks by calling `octa` and provide the names of the task to run.
 Provided tasks will
 be executed sequentially.

 # Task files